 - When beef is partially cooked through, add the onion, pepper, and garlic to the pan and continue cooking and stirring until meat is fully cooked and vegetables have softened.
 Drain grease and return to the pan.

-- Add the ketchup, mustard, vinegar, brown sugar, Worcestershire sauce, salt, and pepper to a small bowl and whisk well to combine.
+- Add the ketchup, mustard, vinegar, brown sugar, tomato paste, Worcestershire sauce, chili powder, salt, and pepper to a small bowl and whisk well to combine.

 - Pour the sauce over the ground beef and stir to coat.

-- Simmer the meat mixture for 5 minutes before spooning onto sandwich rolls.
+- Simmer the meat mixture for 5-10 minutes to thicken up before spooning onto sandwich rolls.